 Enhanced flexibility and versatility are some of the best selling points of this tankless toilet.

 Some consumers love to buy products by renowned manufactures, as far as bathroom products and accessories are concerned.

-However, you should consider buying the Ove Decors Tuva Tankless Smart Toilet today.
+However, you should consider buying the Ove Decors Tuva Tankless Smart Toilet.

-In addition to its unique aesthetics, the product features an ergonomic design and is packed with an array of efficiency features.
+In addition to its unique aesthetics, this toilet features an ergonomic design and is packed with an array of efficiency features.
 Unlike most of the leading tankless toilets today, this product has an integrated bidet.

 How Does a Tankless Toilet Work?

 Tankless toilets are a modern option for homeowners looking for a cost-effective bathroom renovation option.
-These toilets do not have a water storage tank that standard tanks have.
+These toilets don’t need the water storage tank that’s found in a conventional toilet setups.

 Instead, they are connected directly to the plumbing system.
-As such, most of them require the supply line to have enough pressure to cleanse the toilet bowl.
+Because of this, most of them require the supply line to have enough pressure to properly cleanse the toilet bowl.

-With the best commercial tankless toilets, this will not be a problem as water supply lines in commercial buildings operate at higher pressure levels.
+With the best commercial tankless toilets, this will not be a problem as water supply lines in commercial buildings typically operate at high pressure levels.

 However, installing one at home is a bit tricky as the pressure in most residential plumbing systems is too low to cleanse the bowl effectively.

-When the toilet lever is operated, water rushes into the pump where its pressure is increased instantly (before being discharged into the toilet bowl).
+When the toilet lever is operated, water rushes into the pump where its pressure is increased before being discharged into the toilet bowl.